ibm-cloud-docs/event-notifications/en-migration.md

 ### Modify your project in Firebase console
 {: #en-migrate-modify-project-firebase}

 The package name for the {{site.data.keyword.mobilepushshort}} SDK was `com.ibm.mobilefirstplatform.clientsdk.android.push`.
 The new Event Notification SDK has the package `com.ibm.cloud.eventnotifications.destination.android`.
-Update your project in Firebase Console with the new package, then download and replace the new `google-services.jsonfile` in your Android project.
+Update your project in Firebase Console with the new package, then download and replace the new `google-services.json` file in your Android project.

 1. Go to the [Firebase Console](https://console.firebase.google.com)